Sambawan Island, Biliran

 Sunset in Naval coast

-Passenger boats depart Naval port at 10 AM.
-There are three boat trips, but all leave Naval between 10 AM to 11 AM.
-If you want to go to Maripipi Island earlier or later than these times, private boats may be arranged from Naval port or from Kawayan port.
+Passenger boats depart Naval port at 10:30 AM and 11:00 AM, daily except Sundays.
+There are three boat trips, but all leave Naval between 10:30 AM to 11:00 AM.
+If you want to go to Maripipi Island earlier or later than these times, private boats may be arranged from Naval port or from Kawayan port (about 30 minutes habal-habal or motorcycle ride from Naval).
 Private boats are more expensive but if you are a party of six passengers, the private boat may be the way to go.

 Maripipi Island to Sambawan Island